hipe/tmx/doc_test/doc/issues/005-the-recursion-algorithm.md

 configuration files or environment variables or user interface elements is outside of this scope.

-(this "name conventions" participant is discussed further at #note-N below.)
+(this "name conventions" participant is discussed further at #note-2 below.)